marcorisi/voice-message-to-text/README.md

 # Voice Message to Text

-This repository contains a project that converts Whatsapp voice messages into text using a React Native frontend and a Flask backend.
+This repository contains a project that converts WhatsApp voice messages into text using a React Native frontend and a Flask backend.

 <img src="./assets/video.gif" width="270" />